dattu145/web_scraper/README.md

 ### Libraries Required :

 ##### 1. requests

-Purpose: Simplifies making HTTP requests (GET, POST, PUT, DELETE, etc.).
+Simplifies making HTTP requests (GET, POST, PUT, DELETE, etc.).
-Use Cases: Fetching data from APIs, scraping basic web content.

 ##### 2. validators

-Purpose: Validates data such as URLs, email addresses, and IPs.
+Validates data such as URLs, email addresses, and IPs.
-Use Cases: Ensure URLs entered by users are valid.

 ##### 3. beautifulSoup4

-Purpose: Parses HTML/XML content and makes web scraping easier.
+Parses HTML/XML content and makes web scraping easier.
-Use Cases: Extracting specific data from web pages.

 ##### 4. lxml

-Purpose: A powerful library for parsing XML and HTML with high performance.
+A powerful library for parsing XML and HTML with high performance.
-Use Cases: Parsing large or complex HTML/XML documents.

 ##### 5. flask

-Purpose: A lightweight web framework for building web applications Use Cases: Create REST APIs, serve HTML pages, build dashboards
+A lightweight web framework for building web application

 Install all the listed libraries by executing "pip install -r requirements.txt"